papivot/pace-docs/PKS Logging using syslog.md

 Navigate to the top level. `Review Pending Changes` and then `Apply Changes`.

+Look for relevant logs in your Syslog dashboard

 ## BOSH Director and its components

-To enable logging of the BOSH director and its componets, within Opsman UI, navigate to the Bosh Director tile -> `Settings` -> `Syslog`.
+To enable logging of the BOSH director and its components, within Opsman UI, navigate to the Bosh Director tile -> `Settings` -> `Syslog`.

 The following information needs to be input -